voydz/alexa-lgtv-remote/README.md

 * [x] Switch inputs

 ## Remote deployment
-Once I ensured the application works locally, I deployed on a Heroku server to have running in the background (could have used AWS, Azure, etc).
-Remember you'll need to [open up a port](https://portforward.com/router.htm) on your router to map the address on your server and point to your local IP address on your TV.
+Once I ensured the application works locally, I deployed on a Heroku server to have running in the background (could have used AWS, Google, etc).
+A few notes on deploying remotely:

+ - You'll need to [open up a port](https://portforward.com/router.htm) on your router to map the address on your server and point to your local IP address on your TV.
 For example if you've set your environment variable `PORT=4001` you'll need to forward all requests from Port=4001 to port 3000 on the IP address of your LG TV on your local network.
+ - Heroku doesn't automatically deploy devdependencies from package.json so you'll need to set config var `YARN_PRODUCTION` to `false`.
+Don't forget to set all other variables like `TV_SOCKET` and `TV_MAC`, otherwise your application running remotely won't find your TV.